Art Supplies and Recommended Reading List

 to dispose of your old solvent

-store bought primed canvas will work.
+store bought primed canvas will work for oil and acrylic painting.

 I don't recommend toning your canvas before you paint.

-(this link directs to my recommended canvas page)
+(This link directs to my recommended canvas page)

 High quality canvas and linen panels.
 Ask for JoAnne or Will